-Follow along for the 2022 law school acceptance rates.
-Here we'll go over how hard it is to get into law school and provide the admissions statistics of every law school in the U.S.
+Follow along for recent law school acceptance rates.
+Here, we'll go over how hard it is to get into law school and provide acceptance rates.

 Applying for law school can be a very stressful and tedious process.
-However, with a lot of hard work and dedication, getting accepted and earning your JD can become a reality.
+However, with much hard work and dedication, getting accepted and earning your JD can become a reality.

-If you’re unsure which institution you’d like to attend, looking at law school acceptance rates is an excellent way to make an informed decision.
+If you’re unsure which institution you’d like to attend, looking at what law schools academically require and how much they cost is an excellent way to make an informed decision.
 You can determine if you can get into a specific law school and tailor your application accordingly.

-Below, we’ll cover the acceptance rates, GPAs, and LSAT scores of several top ABA-accredited law schools in the U.S. This information will give you a good overview of what law schools are looking for in an applicant.
+Below, we’ll cover the acceptance rates, GPAs, and LSAT scores of several top ABA-accredited law schools in the U.S. This information will give you a good overview of what law schools are looking for in applicants.
 Let’s get started!

 Below is a list of some competitive law schools in the U.S., the number of applicants, their acceptance rates, GPAs, and LSAT scores.

-From the table above, you can see that these law schools are very competitive.
+From looking at these law school numbers, you can see that these law schools are very competitive.
 However, with hard work and professional guidance, you'll have a significant advantage in reaching your goals.

 Juris Education offers law school admissions consulting and tutoring to help applicants get into their dream law school.
 Our team is composed of professionals who have been a part of the admissions committees at some of the most prestigious law schools in the U.S. If you're interested, book a free consultation to get started.

 Getting accepted into law school in the U.S. is extremely difficult.
-For context, the average acceptance rate for all law schools in the country is 41%.
+For context, the average admission rate for all law schools is 41%.
 This means that less than half of applicants are getting admitted.
-With that being said, the top 15 law schools in America have an average acceptance rate of 11%.
+With that being said, the top 15 law schools in America have an average acceptance rate of 11%, making them the hardest law schools to get into.

 Here are some tips to help you increase your chances of getting into law school.